AsaAdomatis/project-2/README.md

 ## **Evaluation**

 The models were evaluated using  accuracy, precision, recall and F1-score.
-The model outperformed others is Random Forest Classifier with a F1-score for fraudulent jobs of 0.78 and a weighted avg of 0.98
+The model outperformed others is Logistic Regression with a F1-score for fraudulent jobs of 0.99% and a weighted avg of 99%

 ![Image](https://github.com/user-attachments/assets/c0d1665d-208a-41db-8b48-b20298db392a)